 2017 dates to be announced shortly.

 Entering college, university, graduate program or the professional workplace?
 No matter where you are, attaining the skills necessary to make it in theatre is no easy task.
-Taking advantage of every opportunity to develop yourself as a performer, director, designer, technician or administrator – as a theatre professional others will want to work with – in a creative environment is absolutely essential in the performing arts.
-An apprenticeship at Flat Rock Playhouse is exactly what you need to take your education in theatre and expand it into a career in theatre.
+Taking advantage of every opportunity to develop as a performer, director, designer, technician or administrator – as a theatre professional others will want to work with – in a creative environment is absolutely essential in the performing arts.
+An apprenticeship at Flat Rock Playhouse is exactly what you need to take your education in theatre and expand it into a theatre career.

 The Vagabond Players were founded in 1936 and from the inception of the Company, training theatre artists has been a vital part of the mission.
-Over the years more than 1,000 students have benefited form the challenging and rewarding experience of being an Apprentice on The Rock.
-The Company of Vagabond Players believes in growing our own and maintaining lasting relationships.
+Over the years more than 1,000 students have benefited from the challenging and rewarding experience of being Apprentices or Technical Interns on The Rock.
+The Company of Vagabond Players believes in growing our own and maintaining lasting working and personal relationships.